Chapter 2 : The Reservation

 “Isn’t that your job?
 You’re the one who has the-” just as I was about to humor myself with the best part of the sentence, she threw the door open and gave me the same glare she gives one of the ornery dragons.

 “Can’t Tonks come back?
-She at least managed to make you try
+She at least managed to make you try and behave.”

 My smirk dropped immediately as I pushed past her and into the bathroom, slamming the door behind me.